Paul Hébert: Career

 Hébert appeared on many Canadian television series including 14, rue de Galais and Nos étés.
 He also notable for portraying the French judge Henri Donnedieu de Vabres in the Canadian–American drama film Nuremberg.

 He spent the first two years of his career managing Les Comédiens de Québec, a theater company in Quebec City.
-In 1949, on scholarship from the Arts Council of Great Britain, he traveled to London to study at The Old Vic theatre.
+In 1949, on scholarship from the Arts Council of Great Britain, he traveled to London to study at the Old Vic Theatre School.
 He returned to Canada in 1952.
 Between 1954 and 1964, he founded three theatre houses to train actors.
 In 1982, he opened another theatre house, Théâtre Paul-Hébert in Île d'Orléans.
 In 1965, he appeared in the Gilles Carle film La Vie heureuse de Léopold Z. He also taught at the National Theatre School that year.
 During the 1970s, he was the artistic director for Trident Theatre, another house he founded.

 He was made an Officer of the Order of Canada on June 29, 1987, for his services to French Canadian entertainment and was made a Knight of the National Order of Quebec in 1994.
 In 1984, the Université du Québec awarded him an honorary doctorate, as did Université Laval in 2000.
 In 2007, he earned the Denise-Pelletier Award for Performing Arts, a Governor General's Award, the Academy of Quebec Theatre's Hommage Award and the Victor-Morin Theatre Award.